5 Ways To Cut The Cost Of Wallpaper

 Yes, I know.
-Wallpaper can be super pricy, but man does it transform a room.
-If you want the look but don’t want to shell out thousands of dollars, here are 5 ways to cut the cost of wallpaper.
+Wallpaper can be expensive, but man, does it transform a room.
+If you want the look but don’t want to shell out thousands of dollars, here are five ways to cut the cost of wallpaper.
+Check out this round-up of peel and stick wallpaper if you love the look but are afraid to commit.

 If you have a tight repeat, consider wallpapering a half wall with a chair rail and paint on the bottom portion.
 By only covering half the wall, you’ll cut the cost of wallpaper in half.
 Wait, Kyla, what do you mean by repeat?